 Our aim is to provide dynamic and innovative learning for all children, irrespective of their innate sporting ability.
 Participation in sport fosters good health, which benefits the boys in their academic work and inculcates personal qualities such as team-spirit, the willingness to meet a challenge and a sense of fair play.
 All of this contributes to the rounded education which is at the heart of the Wimbledon Common Prep School approach.

-Boys are encouraged to perform to the best of their ability.
-All boys from Reception upwards represent the School in competitive matches at least once per term.
-The healthy rivalry and pride in wearing the school shirt motivates boys to develop new and better skills - after all, most boys love to win!
+Children are encouraged to perform to the best of their ability.
+All children from Reception upwards represent the School in competitive matches at least once per term.
+The healthy rivalry and pride in wearing the school shirt motivates the children to develop new and better skills - after all, most children love to win!
 This is balanced with knowing that winning is not final, failure is not fatal and it is the courage and determination to continue that counts.
-The boys embrace the school sports motto “play to win, lose with a grin”.
+The children embrace the school sports motto “play to win, lose with a grin”.

-Boys get the opportunity to participate in chosen sports outside timetabled hours and there are clubs for enthusiasts of football, tag rugby, hockey, gymnastics, tennis, cricket, athletics, playball in addition to a daily early morning sport club.
-You can download a termly programme on the right of this page or see the Clubs calendar.
+Children get the opportunity to participate in chosen sports outside timetabled hours and there are clubs for enthusiasts of football, tag rugby, hockey, gymnastics, tennis, cricket, athletics, playball in addition to a daily early morning sport club.

-We have a brand new Astroturf pitch on site as well as an indoor hall that is used for Gymnastics and Movement lessons.
-In addition, boys get the use of the facilities at Kings College School situated across the road when playing sports fixtures, swimming lessons in Year 2 and during termly inter-house competition and Sports Day.
+We have an Astroturf pitch on site as well as an indoor hall that is used for Gymnastics and Movement lessons.
+In addition, children get the use of the facilities at Kings College School situated across the road when playing sports fixtures, swimming lessons in Year 2 and during termly inter-house competition and Sports Day.